apache/apisix-docker/README.md

 2. examples that show how to get APISIX and APISIX dashboard up and running.
 3. a list of commands that allow users to easily build, save, and tar the docker images.

+**Docker images are not official ASF releases but provided for convenience.
+Recommended usage is always to build the source.**

 ## How To Build Images

-**Note**: Docker images are not official ASF releases but provided for convenience.
-Recommended usage is always to build the source. \
-**Note**: The master branch is for the version of Apache APISIX 2.x.
-If you need a previous version, please build from the [v1.x](https://github.com/apache/apisix-docker/releases/tag/v1.x) tag.

 The repo contains the following images: